 Clinical and radiological results in three wrist procedures

-Doctors is France recently had harsh words for wrist replacement surgery in performing a five year review of 15 patients.
-Publishing in the French language medical journal Acta orthopaedica Belgica, these researchers found:
+Doctors in France recently had harsh words for wrist replacement surgery in performing a five-year review of 15 patients.
+Publishing in the French language medical journal Acta Orthopaedica Belgica, these researchers found:

 - Four patients had postoperative complications, three of whom required arthrodesis (wrist fusion surgery) (of the 15 patients overall this represented 26% complications 20% fusion surgery).